sindresorhus/eslint-plugin-unicorn/docs/rules/jsx-import.md

 # Enforce importing a pragma when using JSX

-This rule enforces you to import a pragma when you're using JSX.
+This rule enforces importing a pragma when JSX is used in the file.
 This is so that the JSX can be transformed into JavaScript.
-E.g. when using `React`; `<div/>` is transformed to `React.createElement('div')`.
+For example, when using `React`, `<div/>` is transformed to `React.createElement('div')`.

 ## Fail